gabrieltheodoropoulos/GTCodable/Readme.md

 *   For Plist files, the _plist_ extension is appended.
 *   For archives, no extension is appended.

-Note that a directory called “appdata” is created automatically in the documents directory.
+Note that a directory called "appdata" is created automatically in the documents directory.
 It’s the place where GTCodable stores files and loads from.

 Besides the above convenient functions to save an object using different formats by calling a single method only, you can also use the following methods to encode or convert and get the results as objects: